DHTMLX/docs-suite/docs/tree/api/tree_expand_method.md

 @signature: {'expand(id: Id): void;'}

 @params:
-- id	string		the id of an item to expand
+`id: string` - the id of an item to expand

 @example:
 tree.expand("history");